 During the Autumn Term, you will have a careers lesson during PSHEE and a personal interview to assist in choosing A Level subjects with our Careers Coordinator.
-You will also be encouraged to attend Sixth Form taster lessons and, along with your parents, the Specialist Applications Evening.
+You will also be encouraged to attend Sixth Form taster lessons.

-You and your parents are encouraged to attend the Sixth Form Familiarisation Evening and the Specialist Applications Evening.
-Throughout the year you will participate in higher education workshops, gap year sessions, alternatives to university, CV building and leadership skills training during Q.
+Throughout the year you will participate in higher education workshops, gap year sessions, alternatives to university sessions, CV building and leadership skills training during Q.